Southern Africa Odyssey

 Terms and Conditions

-If you must cancel your trip, the effective date of cancellation will be upon our receipt of your written notification.
+If you must cancel your trip, the effective date of cancellation will be upon Odysseys Unlimited, Inc.’s receipt of your notification.
 Refunds for cancellations are subject to the following per person charges:

 We require membership to the Commonwealth Club to travel with us.
 People who live outside of the Bay Area may purchase a worldwide membership.
 To learn about membership types and to purchase a membership, visit our membership page or call (415)597-6720.

 We strongly recommend the purchase of trip cancellation insurance, which is available for coverage of expenses in conjunction with cancellation due to illness or accident.
 Baggage insurance is also recommended.
-In the event you must cancel your participation in the travel program, trip cancellation insurance may be the only source of reimbursement.
-Information will be sent upon registration and can be viewed Travel Insurance Services website.
+In the event you must cancel your participation in the travel program, trip cancellation insurance may be your only source of reimbursement.
+You will be sent information about insurance upon registration.
+Information will be sent upon registration and can be viewed on the Travel Insurance Services website.

 The liability of the Commonwealth Club, as sponsor, and Odysseys Unlimited, Inc., as tour operator, is strictly limited.
-Odysseys Unlimited, Inc. purchases transportation, hotel accommodations, restaurant and other services from independent suppliers not under our control.
-We serve only as agents for these suppliers in securing tour arrangements, and therefore will not accept responsibility for wrongful, negligent or arbitrary acts or omissions of these independent contractors, their employees, agents, servants or representatives.
-The Commonwealth Club and Odysseys Unlimited, Inc. are not liable for injury, damage, loss, accident or delay that may be caused by events not within our control, including without limitation, acts of terrorism, war, strikes, the defect of any vehicle, or the negligence or default of any third party.
-All coupons, receipts and tickets issued are subject to the terms and conditions specified by the air carriers, cruise line and other independent suppliers.
+Odysseys Unlimited, Inc. purchases transportation, hotel accommodations, and restaurant and other services from independent suppliers not under our control.
+We serve only as agents for these suppliers in securing tour arrangements, and therefore will not accept responsibility for wrongful, negligent, or arbitrary acts or omissions of these independent contractors, or of their employees, agents, servants, or representatives.
+The Commonwealth Club and Odysseys Unlimited, Inc. are not liable for injury, damage, loss, accident, or delay that may be caused by events not within our control, including, without limitation, acts of terrorism, war, strikes, the defect of any vehicle, or the negligence or default of any third party.
+All coupons, receipts, and tickets issued are subject to the terms and conditions specified by the air carriers, cruise lines, and other independent suppliers.
 We will make every effort to operate our tours as planned, but we reserve the right to make itinerary changes as necessary.
 If unforeseen circumstances require us to change a hotel, we will select alternative accommodations of the same or better quality.